particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 Non-Terrestrial Network (NTN) is a 3GPP standard to allow devices to connect to satellites instead of earth-based cellular towers.
 A special antenna and a clear view of the sky outdoors is required to use NTN.

-The Particle NTN antenna can be used for both NTN and traditional cellular (2G, 3G, and 4G) with M635e.
+The Particle NTN antenna can be used for both NTN and traditional cellular (2G, 3G, and 4G) with the M635e.

 {{!-- BEGIN shared-blurb 4ec47271-77e3-47be-bc6a-21212a269d68 --}}
 | Antenna | SKU  | Links |